kh827y/dhtreh/admin/README.md

 ## Notifications (Admin)

-Page: `app/notifications` — broadcast by channel (ALL/EMAIL/SMS/PUSH), optional segment selection, dry‑run to estimate recipients, and template preview.
+Page: `app/notifications` — broadcast by channel (ALL/EMAIL/PUSH), optional segment selection, dry‑run to estimate recipients, and template preview.

 Hints:

 - Use variables in templates: `{{customerName}}`, `{{merchantName}}`, and custom variables from the JSON block.
 Variables are applied to Subject/Text/HTML preview.
-- For EMAIL, Subject is required; for SMS, Text is required; for PUSH, Subject or Text is required.
+- For EMAIL, Subject is required; for PUSH, Subject or Text is required.
 - Dry‑run returns estimated recipients before actual send.
 - Admin API requires `X-Admin-Key` configured on API (`ADMIN_KEY`).